-- (a) Application, Registration, and other Administrative Fees.
+(a) Application, Registration, and other Administrative Fees.
 The Board shall establish a schedule of administrative fees by resolution.
 The Board will attempt to set fees at an amount that does not unreasonably exceed the cost to the District of performing the function for which the fees are charged.
 Such costs may include maintenance of a fund balance for contingencies.
+Wells used

-Wells used by the District solely for monitoring purposes are exempt from application fees, registration fees, and well log deposits. - (b) Export fees.
+- by the District solely for monitoring purposes are exempt from application fees, registration fees, and well log deposits. - (b) Export fees.
 The District may establish an export fee in accordance with the District Act.
 The export fee rate will be established by Board resolution and the fee rate will be included in the District's fee schedule.
 Export fees only apply to the amount of groundwater exported as authorized by an Export Permit. - (c) Production Fees.
 The District may establish a production fee in accordance with the District Act.
 The Production Fee Rate will be established by Board resolution and the fee rate will be included in the District's fee schedule.
-The production fee may be charged on the authorized amount of withdrawal on a permit, or on the amount actually withdrawn as provided in the District's fee schedule.
-The District's fee schedule may also provide for a method to rebate fees paid based on authorized withdrawals if the permittee withdraws less than the amount authorized during the permit term. - (d) Payment of Fees.
+The production fee shall be charged on the authorized amount of withdrawal on a permit. - (1) The validity of any permit issued by the District is contingent upon payment by the permittee of the applicable production fee.
+Payment shall be made upon receipt of a production fee statement. - (2) If the production fee is not received by the District within 30 calendar days of the date of the production fee statement, the permit shall be null and void, and the District may proceed with enforcement action as provided in these Rules. - (3) For permittees subject to payment of production fees in excess of \$10,000, the Board may allow the permittee to pay the production fees through a promissory note or other legally binding agreement.
+The permittee must execute a promissory note or other agreement and pay 25 percent of the full amount within 30 calendar days of the date of the production fee statement.
+The promissory note or other agreement must provide for the remaining 75 percent of the production fee to be paid in three equal installments as follows: 25 percent due and payable within 90 days of the beginning date of the permit, 25 percent due and payable within 150 days of the beginning date of the permit, and the final 25 percent due and payable within 210 days of the beginning date of the permit.
+If a permittee fails to abide by the terms of the promissory note or other payment agreement the permit shall be null and void, and the District may proceed with enforcement action as provided in these Rules.
+Furthermore, failure to abide by the terms of the promissory note or other payment agreement shall be grounds for denial of future permits and shall be grounds for denial of this payment arrangement on future permits. - (d) Payment of Fees.
 All administrative fees are due at the time of application or registration unless otherwise specified by the Board.
 Export fees and production fees shall be paid in accordance with the District's fee schedule.
 The validity of any permit is contingent upon payment of any applicable export or production fee, and if the fee is not paid within 45 days of the date the fee is due the permit may be cancelled by the Board.
 The Board by resolution may establish procedures for the payment of export or production fees in installments.